-There should also be instructions for the trainer.
+There should also be instructions for the Assessor

 These provide detail on the activities that are to happen by the student in able for the Assessor to observe the tasks – validity.
 The instructions include:

-- Under what conditions – duration; environment; etc?
+- Under what conditions – duration; environment; contexts etc?

-- What resources?
+- What resources are needed?
 Detail all of resources required to undertake the assessment

 - What support is allowable / available?